STEP-Qualified Trust Lawyer in London: Cross-Border Trusts, Succession & Dispute Resolution

 Sheikh Najam is a London-based Trust Lawyer and Notary Public (England & Wales), and a STEP-qualified Trust and Estate Practitioner (TEP).
 He advises UK and international clients on cross-border trusts, estate planning, and trust disputes.

+A member of the Society of Trust and Estate Practitioners, Sheikh specialises in international private wealth matters, including multi-jurisdiction succession planning and the resolution of complex trust disputes.
 His practice focuses on high net worth (HNW) and ultra high net worth (UHNW) clients, with a particular emphasis on cross-border enforceability and the treatment of digital and international assets within estates.

 Comments